Millie's Guide to LinkedIn for International Students

 Tip 3: Add a summary of who you are in the ‘About’ section.

-There are 700 million users and 50 million companies from over 200 countries, and 20 million open jobs are listed.
+There are 700 million users and 50 million companies from over 200 countries, with 20 million open jobs listed.
 Needless to say, LinkedIn is an incredible place to network, but it also means that you need to make your profile stand out.
-Don’t waste space discussing things that are listed further down on your profile; be clear and succinct about who you are, what you are interested in, and what you want the world to know about you.
-The ‘About’ section is also a good place to state what you’re looking for, such as volunteering or internship opportunities in a specific field.
+Don't waste space discussing things that are listed further down on your profile; be clear and succinct about who you are, what you are interested in, and what you want the world to know about you.
+The 'About' section is also a good place to state what you're looking for, such as volunteering or internship opportunities in a specific field.

 Oscar, one of Millie’s former interns’ about section

 Tip 4: Provide a descriptive, clear explanation of what your school, awards, and organizations represent.

 As an international student, your activities will likely be from overseas.
 As a result, it might not be easy for a future employer, mentor, or connection to understand, so it's always extremely helpful to provide a short description of what the activity entails.

 “The biggest stationary hackathon in Europe” helps the reader to understand the scale of the competition and therefore your skillset.

 Tip 5: Reach out to 20 people, and ask a specific question that takes them less than 5 minutes to answer.